 Prior to 1848, all land belonged to the akua (gods), held in trust for them by the paramount chief and managed by subordinate chiefs.
 In the mid-1800s, Kamehameha III decreed a division of lands called the Māhele, which divided land for private land ownership in Hawaiian society (Chinen 1958).
-In 1848, lands were divided into three portions: crown lands, government lands, and lands set aside for the chiefs.
+In 1848, lands were divided into three portions, crown lands, government lands, and lands set aside for the chiefs.
 Individual plots, called kuleana (Native Hawaiian land rights) awards, were granted within these divided lands to native inhabitants who lived on and farmed these plots and came forward to claim them.
 The chiefs and konohiki were required to pay a commutation fee for their lands, usually about one-third the value of any unimproved lands.
-Awardees usually "returned" a portion of the lands awarded to pay the commutation fee for the lands they "retained."
-The returned lands usually became government lands (Chinen 1958:13).